Zoobdude/DorsetExplorer-Docs/docs/update-notes.md

 ### Removed features
 - The Coordinate Translator has been removed.
 It was under utilised and there are better alternatives out there for converting coordinates.
 - Print to Scale has not been included.
 We may add this back in at some point, but no immediate plans.
-If you need something properly printed to a measureable scale, you should probably be using professional GIS software such as QGIS
+If you need something properly printed to a measurable scale, you should probably be using professional GIS software such as QGIS